rundeck/docs/docs/plugins/index.md

 * [Github Search: rundeck](https://github.com/search?p=3&q=rundeck&type=Repositories)
 * [Github topic: `rundeck`](https://github.com/topics/rundeck)

+***Note: We are releasing new plugins all the time.
+This list may not fully list all included plugins.
+If you find one missing let us know!***

 Type|Plugin|Description|Availability
 ----|----|--------|----
 Node Step | [Command](/manual/node-steps/builtin.md#command-step) | Calls system commands on remote nodes | Built-in